stevekochscience/sqlschool/_posts/2014-02-09-join-tips-and-tricks.markdown

 <!-- some sort of inspiration, datasets, ways to apply what is learned.-->

-Click here to move on to the first advanced lesson: [Data Types](/advanced/data-types.html)
+Click here to move on to the the Advanced tutorial: [Data Types](/advanced/data-types.html)